Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Experiments

 \subsubsection{Dataset}

-We evaluated our model using event data from five seasons of the \textit{K League} 1 and 2, spanning from $2021$ to $2025$.
-We standardized all data according to the VERSA event representation.
-To analyze the continuous flow of a match, we segmented the match events into discrete units, $episodes$.
-We define an episode as the period between ball-out-of-play instances.
-Specifically, an episode begins when a player puts the ball back into play following a stoppage—such as a corner kick, free kick, or throw-in—and concludes at the next stoppage.
-Each episode is composed of two primary components, which are context tokens and event tokens.
+We evaluate our model using event data from five seasons of the South Korean K League 1 and 2, spanning from $2021$ to $2025$.
+We standardize all data according to the VERSA event representation~\cite{Jo2026VERSA}, a state-transition based verifier that defines the taxonomy of 29 action types and enforces football's logical constraints, correcting anomalies such as missing \textit{Pass Received} events or temporally inconsistent orderings.
+We partition the dataset chronologically for model training and evaluation.
+We use data from the $2021$, $2022$, and $2023$ seasons as the training set and the $2024$ season as the validation set, and reserve the $2025$ season for final testing.

-The context represents the match state at the onset of the episode, encompassing the list of players on the pitch, their role, the current scoreline for both home and away teams.
-We structure each individual event into $10$ tokens.
-While the model processes up to $100$ events per episode, we implemented a sliding window mechanism for the cases where an episode exceeds this limit.
-In such instances, the system preserves the context tokens but truncates the earliest event tokens to maintain a sequence length of up to $100$ events.

-We partitioned the dataset chronologically for model training and evaluation.
-We utilized data from the $2021$, $2022$, and $2023$ seasons as the training set and used the $2024$ season as the validation set.
-We reserved the $2025$ season for final testing.
 Detailed dataset statistics can be found in Table~\ref{tab:dataset_stats}.